writing-tools/opencontacts/README.md

 do comment on it saying this should be prioritized and fixed soon.

 In case you find a new issue / improvement / suggestion.
 Please do not hesitate to raise issue and we can together make our experience with this app great.
+In case you had to share some personal information to debug, you can use the [telegram group](https://t.me/joinchat/CCdV7RFz8VE24KqFmhBWrg) to share it.
+Or you can direct message me from the telegram group.